santisoler/scipy2024-pooch/README.md

 features that makes it useful in may other scenarios.

-With the `pooch.retrieve()` function we can download a file from the web, check its integrity through its checksum, cache it locally in the desired location, and finally get the path to that file.
+With the [`pooch.retrieve()`][pooch.retrieve] function we can download a file from the web, check its integrity through its checksum, cache it locally in the desired location, and finally get the path to that file.
 If the file has already been downloaded, the function will avoid re-downloading and simply return its path.

-In the need of managing the download of multiple data files, we make use of the `pooch.Pooch` object, which can keep a record of the available files for download through a _registry_: a dictionary with all remote files and their hashes.
+In the need of managing the download of multiple data files, we make use of the [`pooch.Pooch`][pooch.Pooch] object, which can keep a record of the available files for download through a _registry_: a dictionary with all remote files and their hashes.
-Then these files can easily be downloaded and cached through the `Pooch.fetch()` method.
+Then these files can easily be downloaded and cached through the [`Pooch.fetch()`][Pooch.fetch] method.
-The `pooch.Pooch` object is particularly useful for package maintainers that want to provide an easy way to download sample datasets for their libraries, supporting ways to easily manage different data files for the different versions of the package.
+The [`pooch.Pooch`][pooch.Pooch] object is particularly useful for package maintainers that want to provide an easy way to download sample datasets for their libraries, supporting ways to easily manage different data files for the different versions of the package.

 [Pooch][pooch] supports downloading files from different protocols, like HTTP and FTP.